 There are several methods you can use to get rid of bamboo.
 These include physical, organic, or chemical procedures.
 Which approach you’ll end up using, depends on the season you want to remove these plants in.

-If you intend not to get rid of all the plants in your yard, you should use the isolation method.
+If you don’t intend to get rid of all the plants in your yard, you should use the isolation method.
 This involves separating the bamboo plants you wish to preserve while you remove the rest.
 In this case, I would advise adding bamboo barriers and other controlling mechanisms so that it is easier to maintain.

 Physical methods to remove bamboo plants